swebalaji/ML_Capstone_Project/README.md

 ## Dataset Description
 The dataset summarizes heterogeneous set of features about the articles published by Mashable between 2013 and 2015.
 - Number of Records : 39,643
-- Number of features : 60
+- Number of features : 61
 - Target column : 1
+We drop url and timedelta for further analysis since they are non predictive in nature.

 ## Insights obtained from the DataSet
 1. Keywords tends to attract many people towards reading the article.
 As the number of keywords in an article increases the shares as well increases.